Robin Koops: Inreda Diabetic

 Apart from safety, usability is paramount for the AP.
 The first prototype looked like a rollator.
 It had wheels, a programmable logic controller and two built in laptops.
 In 2010 a wearable prototype, the size of a backpack was made.
 The next prototype was the size of a box on the user's belt.

 In 2021 a prototype of Inreda's artificial pancreas was included in the collection of science museum Boerhaave in Leiden.
 It is placed next to the Artificial kidney, developed by Willem Johan Kolff.
-This was also remarkable because he was inspired by Kolff's story when visiting the museum.
+This was also remarkable because Koops was inspired by Kolff's story when visiting the museum.

 Inreda AP

 CE marking

 The artificial pancreas developed by Inreda Diabetic is called the Inreda AP.
 In February 2020 Inreda Diabetic received the CE marking for the Inreda AP, which guarantees safety.
 After the CE marking came in, steps were taken to further reduce size, to scale up production, and to set up training and customer service.
 Meanwhile, research on the AP continues.

 The Inreda AP, as used in 2020, has two sensors.
 The sensors are a challenging part of an automated insulin delivery system or AP.
 The two sensors of the Inreda AP are exactly the same, and allow a measurement and a check of this measurement.
 In case of two differing measurements, the wearer has to check his blood the old way in order to determine which sensor is correct.
 Another reason to use two sensors, is that a sensor has to be replaced every week, and requires twelve hours to adjust, two of them are used.
 This measure allows a new sensor the time to adjust, and allows detection of problems.